Charn: History

 According to Jadis, Charn was once the greatest city of her unnamed world, "the wonder of the world, perhaps of all worlds."
 It was a magnificent civilization ruled by a line of magically adept emperors and empresses, of whom Jadis was the last.
-However, by the time the protagonists enter, the world is now a cold and desolate wasteland with no life to be seen anywhere, and the city is on the brink of collapse.
+However, by the time the protagonists enter, the world has become a cold, lifeless wasteland, and the city is on the brink of collapse.

 Magic may have been widely used in Charn; Jadis referred to the common use of magic carpets for transportation.
 Their use was apparently limited to the nobility, who inherited inborn magical powers.
 Jadis disdained Andrew Ketterley, Digory's magician uncle, as a petty conjurer without a drop of real magic blood in his veins, saying, "Your kind was made an end of in my world a thousand years ago."

 Apparently dragons were also once abundant in Charn and in the service of the royal and noble families.

-The Hall of Images in the royal palace exhibits lifelike images of the past rulers of Charn, all remarkably tall and beautiful, and all crowned and seated upon thrones.
+The Hall of Images displays the regal history of Charn, showcasing lifelike portraits of past rulers who are depicted as tall, beautiful, and powerful figures seated upon their thrones.
 The sequence of these images, through the expressions on their faces, tells a story of a civilization that was once benevolent but degenerated into a cruel, tyrannical empire.
-The early Emperors and Empresses of Charn were kind and decent, but through the passage of the centuries, and for unexplained reasons their lineage devolved into one of malevolence, corruption, evil, and despair, seeing their subjects only as a means to an end.
+The early Emperors and Empresses of Charn were kind and wise, but over centuries, for unexplained reasons, their lineage devolved into one of malevolence, corruption, evil, and despair, seeing their subjects only as a means to an end.
 Evidently, their hunger for power was insatiable and they conquered several other realms, as Jadis gloats that "many great kings" attempted to stand against Charn, but were defeated and their names lost to history.
 Slavery was once common in Charn, as was human sacrifice.
 The last queen of Charn was Jadis, although the numerous empty thrones after hers suggest a premature end to the dynasty.